 In September 1941, the battalion, minus B Company, traveled by train to Ft.
 Mason in San Francisco, California.
 From there, on the U.S.A.T.
 General Frank M. Coxe, they were ferried to Fort McDowell on Angel Island and given physicals and inoculated.
 Men who had medical conditions were held back and replaced.

 On September 8, they were boarded onto the U.S.S.
 President Calvin Coolidge and sailed at 9:00 P.M. the same night.
-The morning of Saturday, September 13, the ship arrived in Honolulu, Hawaii.
+On the morning of Saturday, September 13, the ship arrived in Honolulu, Hawaii.
 The soldiers were allowed to go ashore but had to back on the ship before it sailed at 5:00 P.M.

 On December 1, the tankers were ordered to the perimeter of Clark Airfield to guard the field against Japanese paratroopers.
-At all times, to members of each tank and half-track crew remained with their vehicle and received their meals from food trucks.
-The morning of December 8, the battalion was ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
+At all times, members of each tank and half-track crew remained with their vehicle and received their meals from food trucks.
+During the morning of December 8, the battalion was ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
 At around 2:00 AM, the news had been received of the Japanese attack on Pearl Harbor just ten hours earlier.

-The morning of December 8, 1941, ten hours after the attack on Pearl Harbor, the tanks of the Provisional Tank Group were ordered to the perimeter of the airfield to guard against Japanese paratroopers.
+On the morning of December 8, 1941, ten hours after the attack on Pearl Harbor, the tanks of the Provisional Tank Group were ordered to the perimeter of the airfield to guard against Japanese paratroopers.
 Around 12:45 in the afternoon, the tankers watched as planes approached the airfield from the north.
 At first, they thought the planes were American.
 It was only when bombs began exploding on the runway did the tankers know the planes were Japanese.
 C Company was sent to southern Luzon where the Japanese were landing troops.

 After the attack, the battalion was sent three kilometers north of Clark Field.
 From there, HQ Company, A Company, and D Company, 192nd, were sent to the Barrio of San Joaquin on the Manolos Road.